magnusnissel/bad-data-guide/README.md

 All letters are represented by computers as numbers.
 Encoding problems are issues that arise when text is represented by a specific set of numbers (called an "encoding") and you don't know what it is.
 This leads to a phenomenon called [mojibake](https://en.wikipedia.org/wiki/Mojibake) where the text in your data looks like garbage, or like this: ���.

 In the vast majority of cases your text editor or spreadsheet application will figure out the correct encoding, however, if it screws it up you could publishing somebody's name with a weird character in the middle.
 Your source should be able to tell you what encoding your data are in.
-In the event they can't there are ways of guessing that are about fairly reliable.
-Ask a programmer.
+In the event they can't there are ways of guessing that are about fairly reliable. .

 ### Line endings are garbled